 ** The Annual Statistical Supplement 2019 Edition will be published in conjunction with the report dated 9 August 2019.

-NB: On each of these dates, the report will be released at 10:00 am Paris local time.
+NB: On all of these dates, the report will be released at 10H00 Paris local time.

 Oil Market Report Glossary